Lawn chairs sitting on a beach next to a cooler while a dog relaxes under an umbrella.

 Insulated tumblers sitting on a wood workbench.

 The overall design is what keeps your drink cold or hot.
 Be sure your tumbler has a double-walled exterior, which prevents heat from transferring away from the beverage inside.
-This design also makes the outside of the tumbler cool to the touch if even there is boiling hot coffee inside.
+This design also makes the outside of the tumbler cool to the touch, even if there is boiling hot coffee inside.

 Shop outdoor living products from Broil King, Dragonfire, Traeger, Igloo, and more at Acme Tools.